SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/User_Defined_APIs.md

 > [!WARNING]
 > The current feature is in preview and is not fully released yet.
 This feature should not be used in any staging or production environment.

-The User Defined APIs feature allows users to define API calls that will be made available on the DataMiner agents that host the UserDefinableApiEndpoint extension module.
+The User Defined APIs feature allows users to define API calls that will be made available on the DataMiner agents that host the [UserDefinableApiEndpoint extension module](xref:UD_APIs_UserDefinableApiEndpoint).
 These APIs can be secured using API tokens that can be generated on the fly & linked to the API definitions.

-TODO: add info about the cube ui
+## Cube

+In System Center in Cube, you can manage your APIs and tokens in the User-Defined APIs tab.

+> [!WARNING]
+>- This tab will replace the obsolete API deployment tab in the future, so make sure to move your old APIs from API deployment to the new feature.
+How to create APIs from existing scripts is explained on the [using an existing script page](xref:UD_APIs_Using_existing_scripts).
+>- The UI is not visible by default as the feature is not released yet.

 ## What are the different objects?